Why Choose an Espresso Machine?

 -may not be hot enough for some users

-VertuoLine is the perfect product for those who want a combination coffee espresso machine.
-In one compact package, the Nespresso VertuoLine brews both drinks at the touch of a button.
+The Nespresso Evoluo is the perfect product for those who want a combination coffee espresso machine.
+In one compact package, the pod espresso machine brews both kinds of drinks at the touch of a button.
 All you really have to do is fill the water reservoir and drop in the pod.
-VertuoLine takes care of the rest.
+Nespresso VertuoLine Evoluo takes care of the rest.

-My favorite part of a Nespresso cup is its signature crema layer that makes my daily cup feel a bit more decadent.
+My favorite part of an espresso from the Evoluo is its signature crema layer that makes my daily cup feel a bit more decadent.
 That gourmet feel, the compact design, and the ease of use really are the main reasons to invest in a Nespresso coffee espresso maker like this.
-The ability to brew anything from 0.3 ounces to 17 ounces is pretty nice as well.
+The ability to brew anything from 1.35 ounces to 8 ounces is pretty nice as well.

-One important thing to know about the Nespresso VertuoLine is that it only works with Nespresso pods.
-The machine actually reads a barcode on the pod to determine the brewing instructions, so make sure you love the flavors before investing in one of the best espresso coffee machines out there.
-It is also worth noting that some users wish the coffee were hotter, as it as brewed at temperatures more suited to espresso.
+One important thing to know about the Nespresso VertuoLine Evoluo is that it only works with Nespresso pods.
+The machine reads a barcode on the specially-designed capsule to determine the brewing instructions, so make sure you love the flavors before investing in one of the best espresso coffee machines out there.
+The Evoluo brews hotter coffee than the previous Nespresso line (OriginalLine), but it is worth noting that a handful of users still wish the coffee were hotter, as it as brewed at temperatures more suited to espresso.

-The Bottom Line—Easily brews Nespresso coffee and espresso with a great crema layer from one compact machine, though flexibility is limited.
+The Bottom Line—Easily brews Nespresso coffee and espresso with a great crema layer from one compact machine.

 TopEspressoGear.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.